 The site was founded by Honor Oak resident @chrisbeach, of Brighter Code Ltd.

 In an era dominated by Facebook, forums must keep up.
-SE23.life offers real-time updates, personally-tailored notifications and a powerful search tool.
+SE23.life offers well-organised information for local residents, real-time updates, personally-tailored notifications and a powerful search tool.
 It also all works well on all devices.

-I'd like to advertise my business.
-What are the rules?
+I’d like to advertise my business.
+Where do I start?

 How do I…

 Joining Groups on SE23.life